wp-plugins/shortcode-ui/readme.txt

 New in 0.4.0 is the ability to [attach javascript functions to event attribute updates](https://github.com/fusioneng/Shortcake/wiki/Event-Attribute-Callbacks).
 Action hooks can be used to dynamically show or hide a field based on the value of another, or to implement custom validation rules.

+== Frequently Asked Questions ==

+= How do I register UI for arbitrary key=>value pairs as shortcode attributes? =

+Shortcake doesn't support custom key=>value pairs as shortcode attributes because it isn't a great user experience.

 == Screenshots ==

 1. Without Shortcake, shortcodes have a minimal UI.